 What Is THCv?

 THCv is for busy bees, productivity seekers, and disruptors.
-THCv is distinct from the common Δ9 because it does produce any type of psychotropic effect.
+THCv is distinct from the common Δ9 because it does not produce any type of psychotropic effect.
 In comparison, THCv promotes increased mental acuity, focus, and productivity!
 This makes it the perfect cannabinoid for Mellow Fellows on a deadline, or fellows who need a final push to make that breakthrough or game-changing discovery.
 THCv is also a proven appetite suppressant, preventing “the munchies” from crashing your creative buzz or interrupting your intermittent fasting schedule.

 No wonder we chose THCv as the central element in Warhol’s Charged Blend.
 Paired distinctly with PHC, CBG, and HHC this unique blend of cannabinoids was designed as the perfect prompt and provocation for creators.
 Dedicated to Andy Warhol's prolific work ethic, our Charged Blend is ready to take you dancing all night, with enough left in the tank to get back to the studio!